flenniken/statictea/docs/cmdline.md

 # getMessage

-Return a message from a message id and problem augument.
+Return a message from a message id and problem argument.

 ```nim
 func getMessage(message: CmlMessageId; problemArg: string = ""): string